 - Lack of initiative

-- Insomnia or excessive sleep
+- Increased or decreased sleep

-- Feelings of guilt
+- Feelings of worthlessness or guilt

 Discover: How to improve mood in a natural way